How to Save Money During the Covid-19 Pandemic

 It’s very easy to subscribe to services and then forget about them.
-From iCloud storage to streaming services, or meal subscription boxes, we tend to have lots of subscriptions.
-Look at reoccurring charges on your credit or debit cards: it could be Spotify, Audible, Amazon Prime or Netflix.
-Do you use everything you are paying for?
+From iCloud storage to streaming services or meal subscription boxes, we tend to have lots of subscriptions.
+Next, look at reoccurring charges on your credit or debit cards: it could be Spotify, Audible, Amazon Prime or Netflix.
+Finally, do you use everything you are paying for?
 You don’t need to scratch them all, but if you’re paying for multiple streaming platforms, perhaps you could keep the one you use the most and cut the rest.

 Save Money on Food